aszinck/udem/README.md

 The `udem-environment.yml` includes all U-DEM dependencies.
 I recommend installing all libraries with `conda-forge`.
 You should be able to create a conda environment based on the YAML-file using something like `conda env create -f udem-environment.yml`.

+The following data is assumed to be downloaded/acquired beforehand:
+- RGI v7-C of the region
+- ArcticDEM Strip Index shapefile
+- ArcticDEM mosaic
+- CryoSwath CryoSat-2 data

 Workflow:
 - Download and preprocess Sentinel-1, ArcticDEM and CryoSat-2 data: `data-preprocessing.ipynb` (refers further to these scripts: `download-arcticdem.py`, `reviewingArcticDEM.py`, and `preprocessing_tools.py`)
 - Download and preprocess ICESat-2 validation data: `download-icesat2.ipynb`